yakomaxa/micanpymol/README.md

 * micanpymol.py / for python3-based pymol
 * micanpymol_python2.py / for python2-based pymol

+## Update 2022-22-May
+Auto-zooming after loading the dummy structures, which had made the camera-focus moves unwantedly,  was suppressed.

 ## Requirements

 You need mican binary in your PATH.